haoheliu/diffres-python/README.md

 Fun fact:
 1. Working on spectrogram with a tiny hop size / very-high temporal resolution (e.g., 1 ms) becomes computationally tractable, by selectively compressing the time dimension using DiffRes.
+2. DiffRes learns the frame importance automatically (no explicit objective/loss function).
+3. DiffRes acts as an information bottleneck.
+The more you compress (higher dimension reduction rate), the more active it will be to preserve important frames.
-2. The dynamic time compression of DiffRes act as data augmentation.
+4. The dynamic time compression of DiffRes acts as data augmentation.

 ![main](pics/main.png)